Breathing and its underestimated functions

 In this series of articles on breathing, you can find out why it’s worthwhile to take a closer look at your breathing habits and which breathing exercises help you to stay calm, relaxed and productive.

 Breathing is an underestimated process.
 As a reflex essential for survival, it takes place without you having to think about it.
 But let’s get straight to the facts.

 Take-Home Message #1: Breathing is the only reflex that you can consciously control.

 Let’s take a closer look why this is so important …

 Usually, an adult person breathes around 12-15 times per minute at rest, circulating about 2.5 litres of air through the body for each deep breath.

-The breathing rate is regulated by the respiratory centre, which is located in the brain stem.
-One task of the respiratory centre is to control the carbon dioxide (CO2) content in the blood.
+The respiratory center regulates the breathing rate and is located in the brain stem.
+One task of the respiratory center is to control the carbon dioxide (CO2) content in the blood.
 If it is too high, you automatically breathe faster to release excess CO2 into the environment.
 If it is too low, the opposite happens and you breathe more slowly.
 That is at least the theory …

 This is how breathing affects your energy level

-But the good news is: New habits can be formed!
+But the good news is: You can form new habits!
 By using certain breathing techniques, you can get enough oxygen and adjust your energy level to your current challenge: for an energy kick in the afternoon or for more calm and relaxation in the midst of the daily rush.